STURGEON LAKE ZINC PROPERTY

-Gossan has acquired a new property in the zinc-rich polymetallic Sturgeon Lake Greenstone Belt in northwestern Ontario comprised of 15 claims totaling 3,344 hectares.
+Gossan’s Sturgeon Lake Property lies within the zinc-copper-silver-rich polymetallic Sturgeon Lake Greenstone Belt in northwestern Ontario.
+Originally comprised of 3,088 hectares that has been now expanded to over 4,500 hectares.
 The property is directly along strike and to the east of 6 Volcanogenic Massive Sulfide (VMS) deposits that were mined between 1970 and 1991.
 Approximately 18.7 million tonnes of ore was mined from these VMS deposits with typical grades of 8.0% zinc, 1.1% copper, 0.8% lead, 120 gpt silver and 0.5 gpt gold.

-In November 2015, the Company staked three claims and on July 28, 2016, acquired an additional 12 claims from Excalibur Resources Ltd., along with a significant amount of exploration data.
-Recent work now in the possession of Gossan includes: a VTEM electromagnetic geophysical survey by Geotech Ltd.; an Enzyme Leach geochem survey and a Soil Gas Hydrocarbon geochem survey, both processed by Actlabs; and the results of a limited drill program on the eastern portion of the acquired claims, including drill core.
+On July 28, 2016, the company acquired 12 claims from Excalibur Resources Ltd., along with a significant amount of recent exploration data.
+The work, conducted by Excalibur, includes: a VTEM electromagnetic geophysical survey by Geotech Ltd.; an Enzyme Leach geochem survey and a Soil Gas Hydrocarbon geochem survey, both processed by Actlabs; and the results of a limited drill program on the southeastern portion of the acquired claims, including drill core.
+The prior drilling intercepted favourable geological horizons containing blue-quartzeye-rich rhyolites with hydrothermal alteration and sulphide mineralization similar to rhyolite formations hosting the nearby Sturgeon Lake and Lyon Lake deposits.

 Gossan acquired the property to explore what it believes are the most prospective untested targets in the historic Sturgeon Lake Camp.
-They are located on the west end of the new property and are along strike and closest to the historic Sturgeon Lake and Lyon Lake cluster of ore deposits.
-Management believes this property has the potential to host significant Zinc-rich VMS polymetallic deposits.
-The current rise in zinc prices, supported by the abundance of copper and silver in the Sturgeon Lake Camp justify a significant exploration program
+They are located in the central and the west end of the property and are along strike and closest to the historic Sturgeon Lake and Lyon Lake cluster of ore deposits.
+Management believes this property has the potential to host significant zinc-copper-silver-gold-rich VMS polymetallic deposits.

-The most notable former mines in the camp produced from high-grade zinc-copper-silver ores with associated lead and gold.
-These properties are currently held by Glencore and First Quantum Minerals.
+The most notable former mines in the camp extracted high-grade zinc-copper-silver ores with associated lead and gold.
+These properties are currently held by Glencore and First Quantum Minerals under option to ODIN Metals Ltd (Australia).
 The grades and tonnages of these former producers are provided in the table below.

 Historical Production from Mineral Deposits of the Sturgeon Lake Mining Camp 1970-1991